virtual-puppet-project/vpuppr/README.md

 ## Prerequisites (Linux only)
 * Python 3.6 - Python 3.9 (at time of writing, `onnxruntime` isn't compatible with Python 3.10)
+* If your distro doesn't supply older versions of python, use `ort-nightly` for the time being.
 * `python3-pip` and `python3-venv` are installed
+## Installing dependencies (Linux only)
+* Python 3.6 - 3.9:
+* `pip install onnxruntime opencv-python pillow numpy`
+* Python 3.10 and above:
+* `pip install ort-nightly opencv-python pillow numpy`
 ## Quickstart

 ### Windows